Hello my lovely readers!!

 This is easily one of the best documentaries I have ever seen.

-I do not snowboarding, nor do I particularly enjoy winter sports but this movie had me from start to finish.
+I do not snowboard, nor do I particularly enjoy winter sports but this movie had me from start to finish.
 I found it interesting, thrilling, funny and fantastic.
 What a ride!
 Beautifully filmed and brilliantly captures the lives of these crazy folk (that's right, I said folk).

 While it is all about snowboarding I liked how they showed the friendships and explained the regions as well.
 I liked how they spoke of it being an adventure thing and not a adrenaline junky thing - something I think that is easier to understand and relate to.